stfc-sciml/sciml-bench/README.md

 ## 2.2 Features

-A typical user-base for the benchmarking framework may include a number of user communities, such as system manufacturers and integrators (for assessing system performance), scientists (for developing new algorithms), and ML enthusiasts (for understanding the basics of various machine learning models and algorithms).
+A typical user-base for the benchmarking framework may cover a broad spectrum of user communities, such as system manufacturers and integrators (for assessing system performance), scientists (for developing new algorithms), and computer scientists  or ML enthusiasts (for understanding the basics of various machine learning models and algorithms).
 It is a challenging task to design for and cover all these requirements in a single framework.
-Here, with SciMLBench, we have attempted to cover these requirements through the following set of features:
+Here, with SciML-Bench, we have attempted to cover these requirements through the following set of features:

 * Very flexible, customisable and lightweight framework,
 * Powerful logging and monitoring capabilities,
-* Support for multiple machine learning frameworks (Tensorflow, PyTorch, and SciKit-Learn),
+* Support for multiple machine learning frameworks (TensorFlow, PyTorch, Apache MXNet, and SciKit-Learn),
 * Simplified application programming interface (API), to support easier development of benchmarks,
 * Fully customisable installation,
-* Simplified use of framework encouraging a wide range of users, and
+* Simplified use of framework that encourages a wide range of users, and
 * Fully decoupled, on-demand, and user-initiated data downloads.

 ## 2.3 Benchmarks and Datasets
 The number of datasets and benchmarks may vary with every release.
-Please consult the [Benchmarks](./doc/benchmarks_datasets.md) document for this.
-A number of authors have contributed towards the development of the benchmarks,  and these can be see in the [Credits](./doc/credits.md).
-If you are thinking of contributing towards the benchmarks or datasets, please see the [Contributing Datasets & Benchmarks](./doc/contributing.md).
+Please consult the [Benchmarks](./sciml_bench/docs/full/benchmarks/summary.html) and  [Datasets](./sciml_bench/docs/full/datasets/summary.html) documents for more details.
+You can also check out the full documentation [here](./sciml_bench/docs/full/index.html).
+A number of authors have contributed towards the development of the benchmarks,  and these contributions are stated in [Credits](./sciml_bench/docs/full/credits.html).
+If you are thinking of contributing towards the benchmarks or datasets, please see the [Contributing Datasets & Benchmarks](./sciml_bench/docs/full/main/contributing.html).

 # 3. Installation and Usage

-Please consult the [Installation & Usage](./doc/usage.md) file, placed inside the `doc` folder,  for getting started.
+Please consult  [Installation & Usage](./sciml_bench/docs/full/main/usage.html) for getting started.
+The [Frequently Asked Questions (FAQ)](./sciml_bench/docs/full/main/faq.html) covers a number of installation issues.
+Please consult that if necessary.